easydatapy/easydata/docs/advanced.rst

         </html>
     """

-Now let's create our ``Block`` class which will be responsible for extracting price data from the HTML above.
+Now let's create our model block class which will be responsible for extracting price data from the HTML above.

 .. code-block:: python

-    from easydata import parsers
+    from easydata import ItemModel, parsers
-    from easydata.block import Block
     from easydata.queries import pq

-    class PricingBlock(Block):
+    class PricingBlockModel(ItemModel):
         item_price = parsers.PriceFloat(
             pq('#price::text')
         )